jimhigson/oboe.js/writing/main/5_Implementation.md

 unit and component tests run in less than a second so discovering mistakes is near instant.
 If the "content of any medium is always another medium” [@media p8], we might say that the content of programming is the program that is realised by its execution.
+A person working in arts and crafts sees the thing as they work but a programmer will usually not see the execution simultaneously as they program.
+Conway observed that an artisan works by transform-in-place
+"start with the working material in place and you step by step transform it into its final form" whereas software is created through intermediate proxies, and attempts to close this gap by merging programming with the results of programming [@humanize side8-9].
-A Painter always sees the image as they paint but a programmer will usually not see the execution as they program.
-By closing this gap between the medium and the message the cost of small experimentation is very low and I feel my programming becomes more exploitative and expressive.
+When we bring together the medium and the message the cost of small experimentation is very low and I feel that programming becomes more explorative and expressive.

-The tests are Grunt Javascript task runner, Karma.
+The integration tests are
+not run on save because they intentionally simulate slow transfers and take some time to run.

+As well as correct execution, the project is required to not surpass a certain size so on save the code is also compressed and the size reported.

+Karma.
 Spec files.

 Naming to separate into unit, component and integration tests.
-Watch source files and run unit and component tests on every save - all but integration which are too slow and run on demand.

 Automatically also testing the built size of the library.
-A small, tightly focused pprojectlike this one has much more rewriting than writing and is helpful mostly when making small refactorings, can see instantly if the new code is valid.
-Also useful to keep an eye on the size of Oboe to qualify as a micro-library on a line-by-line basis.
+Useful to keep an eye on the size of Oboe to qualify as a micro-library on a line-by-line basis.